Tompats/Movie-Library/README.md

 # Movie-Library
-A simple movie movie collection, inspired from IMDB &amp; Rotten Tomatoes.
+A simple movie movie collection where you can search about movies,actors etc.
+and see ratings/comments from other users, inspired from IMDB &amp; Rotten Tomatoes.

 This project was developed for the "Software Develpment" course at the